initialshl/history-tree/README.md

 # history-tree
-Chrome extension that helps you trace your browsing history
+Chrome extension that shows your browsing history in a tree view.